mkl262/alertsnitch/README.md

 - Postgres database
 - Loki instance

-For MySQL/Postgres, the database must be initialized with AlertSnitch model.
+For MySQL/Postgres, the database must be initialized with the AlertSnitch model.
-AlertSnitch will not become online until the model is up to date with the expected one.
+AlertSnitch will not go online until the model is up to date with the expected one.
 Bootstrapping scripts are provided in the [scripts](./script.d) folder.